GCN-DevLSTM: Path Development for Skeleton-Based Action Recognition

 \section{Conclusion and future work}

-\textbf{Conclusion}.
-In summary, we propose a novel and general \textbf{GCN-DevLSTM} network for analyzing temporal graph data by leveraging the path development layer.
+In summary, we propose a novel and generic GCN-DevLSTM network for analyzing temporal graph data via the path development layer.
 This approach not only offers flexibility when combined with various GCN modules but also significantly enhances performance by effectively capturing the temporal dependencies within data.
-The effectiveness of the proposed method is validated by the state-of-the-art results on both small gesture data and large action datasets in SAR.
-Moreover, it demonstrates superior robustness to missing data and variable frame rates. \textbf{Limitation}.
-The current G-Dev Sequence layer relies on other GCNs to extract spatial information, which limits its standalone utility.
-Future enhancements could include integrating the features of adjacent nodes directly into the input of the path development layer to better capture spatio-temporal dependencies. \textbf{Broader impact} Our proposed G-Dev Sequence layer provides a generic model for temporal graph data, opening up possibilities for its applications across various fields, including urban planning, social network analysis and others.
+The effectiveness of the proposed method is validated by the competitive results on three datasets in SAR.
+Moreover, it demonstrates strong robustness to missing data and variable frame rates.

+The current G-Dev layer relies on other GCNs to extract spatial information, which limits its standalone utility.
+Future enhancements could include integrating the features of adjacent nodes directly into the input of the path development layer to better capture spatio-temporal dependencies.

+Our proposed G-Dev layer provides a generic model for temporal graph data, opening up possibilities for its applications across various fields, including urban planning, social network analysis and others.